LLNL/DragonView/README.md

 ### Instalation
 * Download and install [nodejs](https://nodejs.org "Title")
 * Install bower

-Note: '-g' means global installation and on osx must be run as sudo.
-You can install bower locally without the '-g'
+Note: *"-g"* means global installation and on osx must be run as sudo.
+You can install bower locally without the *"-g"*
 ```
   $ npm install -g bower
 ```